Hull One World Shop Logo Fairtrade Label

 Remove the circular cake after 60 minutes, and the loaf tin after 90 minutes.

-After a few minutes out of the oven, lift out the loaf using the cling film, remove the film, and allow the cake to cool on a wire rack.
+After a few minutes out of the oven, lift out the loaf using the parchment, remove the parchment, and allow the cake to cool on a wire rack.

 To serve